ianfreeman519/CMSE_PhD/NOTES.md

         + It grabs all the important data about meshblocks and the specific problem generator from the athinput.* file.
  4. (Line 264) Constructing and initializing mesh
     - This part of the code works out of src/mesh/mesh.cpp (and .hpp)
         +  at first glance, this is only responsible for AMR and initialization, NOT dealing with boundary conditions in the middle of runs.
-TODO investigate more.
  5. (Line 325) Constructing a "TaskList" for the integrator
     - This part goes WAY over my head, because its full of `if (integrator == "thing") {` commands, which I understand at face value, but the details of this step are lost on me.
     - I believe this step is initializing the integrator so it can be called faster (?) in the future.